 The DGX-670 has many features, and most of them are performance-based.

-One of the features we love most is Yamaha’s Adaptive Style, which automatically adjusts to your playing.
+One of the features I love most is Yamaha’s Adaptive Style, which automatically adjusts to your playing.

 Effectively, it becomes more like playing with a band with flexibility rather than a rigid track.